StreamFind Get Started Guide

 The methods for data access and visualization are also implemented as

-method is used to plot the raw spectra from
+class is used to plot the raw spectra

 Managing Analyses

-Analyses can be added and removed from the engine with the
+Analyses can be added and removed with the add()

 [1] 20